List of Marvel Comics characters: M: Mother Night

 Mother Night (Susan Scarbo) is a supervillain appearing in American comic books published by Marvel Comics.
 Mother Night first appeared in Captain America #123 (March 1970), and was created by Stan Lee and Gene Colan.

 Susan Scarbo was born in Teaneck, New Jersey.
 Susan and her brother, Melvin Scarbo, formed a sibling hypnosis stage act for profit.
 They quickly became professional criminals, hypnotizing innocent people into doing their bidding.
 Under the name Suprema, Susan soon attracted the attention of the Red Skull who hired Susan as a nanny for his daughter, Synthia Schmidt.
 Under Susan's tutelage, Synthia later became Sin.

 After a successful infiltration of the original S.H.I.E.L.D. organization and an attempt at stealing a Wolverine Jet from them, Suprema became an enemy of Captain America.
 After some time, Susan was revealed as an aide to the Red Skull, and his daughter Sin's tutor, nanny, and instructor.
-Changing her name to Mother Night, she became the headmistress of the Sisters of Sin team for a short while, and was revealed to be running the Red Skull's youth indoctrination hate camp.
-When Magneto captured the Red Skull, Mother Night became a member of the Skeleton Crew in an attempt to rescue the Red Skull.
-She battled the Black Queen and her Hellfire Club mercenaries.
-She aided the Crew in the rescue of the Red Skull, and it was insinuated that she has or had a personal relationship with the Red Skull.

-Mother Night, with the Machinesmith and Minster Blood (her brother Melvin), then brainwashed the Avengers' support crew.
-She attacked the Avengers by forcing them to relive their greatest nightmares, but she was captured by Vision.
-After this, Red Skull replaced Mother Night with Viper as his lover.
-She then betrayed him for his actions toward Captain America and received a severe beating from Red Skull for it.
-Wishing to die at her ex-lover's hand, she asked Red Skull to kill her, to which he said no. Pitying her, teammate Cutthroat began an affair with Mother Night.
-This relationship ended when he was seemingly killed by Crossbones.

 She and her team were eventually killed by the Winter Soldier.